 I began telling stories at a YMCA camp, where I worked as a “go-fer” and campfire coordinator.
 When I told a story I had heard as a child and saw sixty boys sitting still around the fire, hanging on my every word, I knew I had found magic!
 Later, as an elementary teacher, I began telling stories to my students and saw the educational value of stories.
 Years later, I would tell stories to my own children as we drove to town.
 I could do the entire Wizard of Oz, including songs, in that twenty-minute drive!
 Stories were fun – something to share with kids and my friends.

 Then, I took a storytelling class, just to earn a few credits, and I was hooked!
-As I saw my teacher (and now close friend), Sara Slayton, weave her stories, I knew this was what I wanted to do “when I grew up.”
+As I saw my teacher (and close friend), the late Sara Slayton, weave her stories, I knew this was what I wanted to do “when I grew up.”
 I began telling stories to other classrooms in my school and had my first paying “gig” in Sparta, Wisconsin.
 It was great!
 That was in 2000 and I have been telling stories to a wide variety of ages and professions since that time.
 It has been a great ride!

 I love stories of all kinds and truly believe the phrase from one of the stories I tell: “It is hard to hate someone once you know their story.”
 So, come on!
 Tell your story!!
+Or listen to one!